AdamCoscia/AdamCoscia/README.md

 # Hey, I'm [Adam](https://adamcoscia.com)! 👋

 💻 I design and develop visual analytics systems that help people understand complex data, reduce risks, and make decisions.
-My tools have been used by researchers, scientists, engineers and everyday users for explaining and interpreting large language models (LLMs) 🤖 enabling trustworthy AI in education 🎓 guiding deep ocean expeditions 🌊 and enabling scientist-guided spacecraft autonomy 🚀
+My tools have been used by researchers, scientists, engineers and everyday users for interpreting and chatting with large language models (LLMs) 🤖 enabling trustworthy AI in education 🎓 guiding deep ocean expeditions 🌊 and enabling scientist-guided spacecraft autonomy 🚀

 🌱 I'm currently a Human-Centered Computing PhD student at Georgia Tech.
 I work with [Alex Endert](https://va.gatech.edu/endert/) as a member of the [Visual Analytics Lab](https://gtvalab.github.io/).